kenatiod/MUT/Understanding Machine Understanding.md

 - **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and large language models, impacting various industries and daily life.

 Around the same time, Alan Turing developed the idea of a universal computing machine that could perform any conceivable mathematical computation if represented as an algorithm.
 The concept of the Turing machine provided a theoretical framework for both computation and AI.
 In 1950, Turing published his seminal paper Computing Machinery and Intelligence, which proposed an empirical test, the Turing Test, for determining if a machine can demonstrate intelligent behavior indistinguishable from that of a human.
-Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI.
+Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI (Turing 1950).

 ![ Insert Fig. 1.1.4 -- portrait of Alan Turing](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-4.png)

 The 1940s saw the first electronic general-purpose computers, such as ENIAC, that could be programmed to perform complex calculations at high speed.
 This marked a turning point, as the technology now existed to attempt to realize the theoretical insights of Babbage, Turing, and others.
-However, the computers of the 1940s were difficult to program and lacked the storage capacity for anything beyond basic numerical computation.
+However, the computers of the 1940s were difficult to program and lacked the storage capacity for anything beyond basic numerical computation (McCartney, 1999).

 ![ Insert Fig. 1.1.5 -- picture of the ENIAC](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-5.png)

 It was not until the early 1950s that researchers began to explore the possibility of using computers to simulate intelligent behavior.
 In 1951, Marvin Minsky and Dean Edmonds built SNARC (Stochastic Neural Analog Reinforcement Calculator), the first artificial neural network, using 3000 vacuum tubes to simulate a network of 40 neurons.
-This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations.
+This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations (Minsky, 1954).

 In 1955, Allen Newell and Herbert A. Simon created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
 It would eventually prove 38 of the first 52 theorems in Russell and Whitehead's Principia Mathematica, and find new and more elegant proofs for some.
 This demonstrated the potential for computers to engage in reasoning and marked the beginning of the "symbolic" approach to AI.